In a recent Q&A session with Nicholas Meyer, director of Star Trek II and Star Trek VI, he said, “Art is not a democracy.”

 That’s fine, though.
 There’s nothing wrong with entertainment either.
 Not everything needs to be a classic.
 But know how to discriminate between the two.

 And if something doesn’t strike your fancy, then fine.
 You’re not obligated to stick with anything.
 Just ask Bruce Springsteen or a host of other musicians who try new things how well that’s been received by their “hard core” audiences.
 It doesn’t invalidate the work, nor does it invalidate the fans.
 If you’re only a fan of Bruce Springsteen up until Tunnel of Love (like me), that’s cool.
 If you liked the first Matrix but disliked the sequel(s), then that’s cool.
 If you prefer David Lee Roth to Sammy Hagar…well, all right then.
-I’ve talked about that sort of thing as well.

 I guess my reaction is, if you dislike it then move along.
 There’s no need to stay invested in something if you dislike it.
 It’s like people who watch TV shows into their later seasons and bemoan how much better it was earlier.
 You know what I did when The Simpsons started to stink on ice?
 I walked away.
 Thanks for the memories, the stuff I liked was great and I’m sure there are people that think the later stuff is golden.
 That’s fine too.
 But I’m not going to keep watching the show and tell everyone every week how much I liked the older seasons more.